A quick tutorial on enhancing your site with widgets.

 Personalize widget titles

-You can create custom titles for many of the widgets in your dashboard.
-For example, if you like having lively discussions on your blog, title the Recent Comments Widget with ”Join the Conversation.”
-Or if you’re looking for an interesting title for your Twitter Widget, get inspired by Shawna at Scrawny Girl, who titled this widget with “Thinking Out Loud.”
+You can create custom titles for many widgets.
+If you have lively discussions on your blog, for example, title the Recent Comments Widget with “Join the Conversation.”
+Or if you want a more playful title for your Twitter Widget, consider something like “What the Birds are Chirping,” “Thinking Out Loud,” or “Momentary Musings.”

-Also, consider being consistent with your blog’s theme.
-Got a food blog focused on desserts?
-Create widget titles related to baking and cooking.
+Also, be consistent with your blog’s theme.
+If you have a food blog focused on desserts, create widget titles related to baking and cooking.
 How about “Sweet Tweets” for your Twitter Widget?
 Or “What’s Cooking?” for your Calendar or Upcoming Events widgets?
 You can even spice up the seemingly mundane Search Widget with “Search the Cupboard.”

 Get creative with text widgets

-With a Text Widget, you can easily insert text into your sidebar.
+Text Widgets are simple but versatile.
+With a Text Widget, you can insert text into your sidebar.
 An “About Me” section at the top of a sidebar is common: a welcome message, a short version of your bio, or an elevator pitch of your site.

 A clear and simple example of a Text Widget is on the left.
-But did you know you can do so much more with a Text Widget?
-You can display a combination of text, links, images, and HTML to make your sidebar colorful and more graphic.
+But you can do so much more with a Text Widget: display a combination of text, links, images, and HTML to make your sidebar colorful and more graphic.

 Let’s take a peek at the travel blog Wild Wonton.
 Its background is clean and white, with splashes of sage green in the header, tagline, and sidebar.
-Krissy and Gideon spruce up the top right side with a text widget: they use an image — a small, green “Say What?” banner — in place of a widget title; place some of the text in bold for emphasis; and end with a friendly sign-off with their names.
+Krissy and Gideon spruce up their sidebar with a Text Widget: they use an image — a small, green “Say What?” banner — in place of a widget title; place some of the text in bold and italics for emphasis; and end with a friendly sign-off with their names.

 The copy itself is also clever: a definition of “wonton,” which playfully refers to the name of the blog as well as its focus on travel and living abroad in China.

-If you know basic HTML, play around with the text widget — it’s a simple but flexible and powerful feature.
+If you know basic HTML, play around with the Text Widget — it’s a flexible and powerful feature.
 For those who want a primer, poke around on an HTML tutorial.

 Use the “image grid” option

-Some widgets in the dashboard, including the Top Posts & Pages and Blogs I Follow widgets, add nice visual touches to your sidebar.
+Some widgets, including the Top Posts & Pages and Blogs I Follow widgets, add nice visual touches to your sidebar.
 The Top Posts & Pages Widget showcases your most viewed posts and pages.
-You can see it in action on the art and design blog eggwhite, at the bottom right of the site.
+You can display it as a simple text list, an image list (post titles with images, as seen on Vincent Mars’ blog, Boy with a Hat), or an image grid, as shown to the right.

 To display the Top Posts & Pages Widget:

-- Specify the number of posts to show (for example, eggwhite shows six).
+- Specify the number of posts to show (for example, “6”).

 - Order the posts by likes or views.